jenni-hautojarvi/Watson-IoT-Lab/README.md

 ![](./images/Download_app.png)

 After downloading the app insert battery into the SensiBLE.
 Red led should light up in SensiBLE.
 Open application and click **Connect to a device**.
-Select your device from list by clicking it.
-Now you should see data from your device.
-The few might be different in Android.
+Select your **device** from list by clicking it.
+Now you should see data from your device and the led should be green. (_The few might be different using Android_)

 ![](./images/Connect_app_sensor.png)